 - Spicy Pickled Carrots A La Morena

 I hope you make this pickled jalapeños recipe!
 If this recipe was of any help to you, come back to let me know your experience.
-Please leave us a comment done below and tell us all about it!
+Please leave us a comment below and tell us all about it!

 ¡Buen provecho!